 |Door “A”||Door “B”||Door “C”||Result if you stay on door “A”||Result if you switch doors|

 Table above might be enough but pictures are better.
 I have decided to create a computer simulation in Python to really test this problem.

-The program first initiates many rounds (that is 3 doors) with randomly chosen prize position.
+The program first initiates many rounds (each consisting of 3 doors) with randomly chosen prize position.
 There are 3 functions for 3 different situations: player keeps his initial choice, player randomly decides whether to keep or switch his choice, and the last one, player switches his answer everytime.
 Program will run 1000 iterations.